harvard-edtech/caccl-deploy/README.md

 `dbOptions.engineVersion` - use a specific version of the docdb or aurora/mysql engine.
 You probably don't need to set this.

+`dbOptions.removalPolicy` - **IMPORTANT** can be one of "RETAIN", "SNAPSHOT" or "DELETE".
+See the section just below on what this does.

 ##### DocumentDb only

 `dbOptions.profiler` - Enable the DocDB cluster's slow query profiling option.
 The default threshold for what's considered a slow query is 500ms.